t3n0/notes/notes/python/cython.md

 setup( ext_modules = myextensions )
 ```

+The above `setup.py` file is very similar to the `cythonize.py` script of method 2. above.
+This is useful because we can add the necessary compiler flags (such as `openMP`) very easily.
 As [usual](python-packaging.md), to **build the above** we type `python -m build`.\
 This creates the source and built distributions (`.tar.gz` and `.whl`) ready to be installed or shared.

 Notes:
-- the `name` is the extension is how we call our module (i.e. `import carwash.fastmodule as fm`), it must match the file name;
+- the `name` in the extension is how we call our module (i.e. `import integrate.fastmodule as fm`), it must match the file name;
 - the `ext_modules` argument wants a `list` of extensions objects.

-## 3. Workflow and testing the speed-up
+## Workflow and testing the speed-up

 We can now put everything together and try to build, install and test our speed-up package.\
 Download the [folder zip](https://github.com/t3n0/notes/raw/main/notes/python/cython.zip) with the project.